erkaiyublog/erkaiyublog.github.io/_posts/2023-03-18-using-angr-to-solve-ctf-puzzle.md

 ---
 published: true
-title: What Made Me Angry -- Reverse Engineering Tools Introduction: Ghidra, angr, Pin
+title: Introduction to Reverse Engineering Tools with an Angry Example
-tags: CTF reverse_engineering
+tags: CTF reverse-engineering
 ---
 ---
 _Infact, I spent three days in the spring break to work on a single CTF problem, and ended with failure ..._